manuu-r/trashmapr/prompts.md

 ## Prompt 1

 Generate a complete, minimal modern React 18+ frontend (Vite base) for a public geo-photo density map viewer.
-No auth or login—purely read-only, fetches data from a FastAPI backend on Cloud Run.
+No auth or login — purely read-only, fetches data from a FastAPI backend on Cloud Run.
 Use Leaflet.js (OSM tiles), Leaflet.heat (weighted heatmap), custom thumbnail markers, and react-modal for full-image views.
 Style responsively with Tailwind CSS (modern, clean: full-screen map, subtle legend for categories 1-4, header/footer).

 **Backend Capabilities (FastAPI on Cloud Run):**